What to Do After Successfully Retiring in Thailand

 Congrats!
 You've made the move to retire In Thailand, but what's next?
 Many of our clients, just like you, aren’t sure what to do after arriving—whether it’s maintaining your visa status, following the rules as an expat, or preparing for next year’s visa extension.
 Let’s break it down step by step.

-REQUEST RETIREMENT PLANNING ASK NOW
+REQUEST RETIREMENT PLANNING CONTACT US

 Are you worried if your pension or savings will be enough to live comfortably in Thailand?
 Concerned about how much you'll spend monthly on housing, healthcare, and daily needs?
 Not sure how to prepare for the big move or what to bring along?
 Thai Kru is here to guide you through every step, giving you peace of mind and making your dream retirement a reality.